Ria424/developers-animatesdk-docs/CompiledClipInstance_object/CompiledClipInstance15.md

 #### Description

-Property; a string that is equivalent to the Description field in the Accessibility panel.
+Property; `string`; a string that is equivalent to the Description field in the Accessibility panel.
 The description is read by the screen reader.

 #### Example